MicrosoftDocs/sdk-api/sdk-api-src/content/tuner/nn-tuner-iauxintuningspace~r1.md

 IAuxInTuningSpace interits from .

-## -members

-	The IAuxInTuningSpace has no additional methods.

 ## -remarks

 To declare the interface identifier (IID) for this interface, use the <b>__uuidof</b> operator: <code>__uuidof(IAuxInTuningSpace)</code>.